alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-26-people-need-for-messengers.md

 ---
+date: 2020/08/26
+group1: true
+hijri: Muharram 7, 1442
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: People's need for Allah's Messengers
 source: Fatawa Al-Lajnah Ad-Daimah, Fatwa no. 7289, Question 5
-hijri: Muharram 7, 1442
-date: 2020/08/26
-note: true
-locale: en
-lang: en
-group1: true
-category: [prophets,fatwas]
 summary: Indeed, humankind are in dire need for the messengers, as human beings minds differ greatly in reason.
-Moreover, they are unable to recognize - independently - the words and deeds that please or displease Allah.
+Moreover, they are unable to recognize - independently
+  - the words and deeds that please or displease Allah.
+title: People's need for Allah's Messengers
 ---

 ### Question: